Who am I?

 What have I done?

+I currently work at Nielsen where I build data science tools, pipelines, and software.
 I received a PhD in molecular physiology and biophysics from Baylor College of Medicine where I used carbon nanotechnology to develop a new treatment for autoimmune diseases.
 During grad school, I also founded and led a 501(c)(3) nonprofit organization that trains scientists and doctors to become management consultants, and also provides consulting services.
 Previously, I worked in biotech and venture capital.

 How to get in touch